 This was not the first time that Haasan and his family have been impacted by the conflict.
 They narrowly survived an alleged Turkish bombardment in late June when shrapnel hit the front of their house.

-Dr. Rasul Mohammed, the doctor who provided them with first aid at the nearby Rozana health center told Rudaw that the family’s symptoms were that “They had breathing issues.
+Dr. Rasul Mohammed, the doctor who provided them with first aid at the nearby Rozana health center, told Rudaw: “They had breathing issues.
 Their eyes teared up and were painful.
 Two of them felt nauseous and dizzy.
 It was strange to me to see that a bombardment could cause these symptoms.”
 Amir Ali, head of Zakho health directorate’s media office, said that he was in touch with the specialists regarding the incident, but that “there is no equipment to know whether it was 100 percent a poisonous gas or something else.”

 All of the sources attributed the attack to Turkey.